 Improving fragile family or fractured relationships is at the heart of our approach.
 Family members have a crucial role to play in recovery, but we also know that families need their own support too - this is why family-focused initiatives are a central feature in The Beacons.
 We encompass various family supports and our specialist My Support Day service can provide families with information to understand which type of tailored family support is best for them.

 The aim is to give your family emotional support and guidance on how to help you through your recovery journey.

 My Support Day

-The aim of My Support Day is to offer family members, friends and loved ones whose lives have been affected by someone else’s alcohol or drug use, a safe place to come for support when they feel they need it.
-Currently we providing an online supprt group meeting.
-Dowload here
+My Support Day offers a safe place to come for support for family members, friends and loved ones whose lives have been affected by someone else’s alcohol or drug.
+Currently, we providing an online support group meeting.

-We aim to support individuals with our learnings from our certified CRAFT (Community Reinforcement and Family Training) group leaders.
-We feel we are in a good position to run this support group as we have experienced the effect of someone else’s alcohol or drug use.
+We support individuals with our learnings from our certified CRAFT (Community Reinforcement and Family Training) group leaders.
+We run this support group as we have experienced the effect of someone else’s alcohol or drug use ourselves.
 We have a realistic insight to the impact on families, friends and the wider community.
 We focus on a highly confidential and person-centered approach to every member of My Support Day.

-My Support Day is a place of non-judgement and can offer empathy and also a place of inclusion for those who need it the most.
-We aim to help improve the wellbeing of our members.
-Here they will be able to have social inclusion; our members will and can choose to participate in the group activities, discussions and access any support needed to help them through this time in their life.
+My Support Day is a place of non-judgement and inclusion, and offers empathy for those who need it the most.
+We aim to help improve the wellbeing of our members through social inclusion – they can choose to participate in group activities or discussions, and can access any support needed to help them through this time in their life.